Attorney Alexandria "Ally" Crouthamel Is A

 What happens if a parent fails to pay child support?

-You may need to take legal action to have the order enforced, such as using a civil contempt order.
-Courts then have certain powers they can use, such as freezing bank accounts or even threatening jail time for nonpayment.
-In some cases, a court order can garnish the other parent’s wages, meaning that the child support payments are taken out of their earnings and paid directly to the custodial parent.
+You may need to take legal action to enforce the order, such as using a civil contempt order.
+Courts then have certain powers they can use, including freezing bank accounts or even threatening jail time for nonpayment.
+In some cases, a court order can garnish the other parent’s wages, meaning that child support payments are deducted from their earnings and paid directly to the custodial parent.

 How is child support enforced across state lines?

 If the other parent lives in a different state, federal laws may apply.
-The most important to this process is the Uniform Interstate Family Support Act.
-Under this act, courts can enforce child support orders even over state lines.
-One parent may still live in Pennsylvania and the other may have moved to New York, but the support order still stands and is required by federal law.
+The most important aspect of this process is the Uniform Interstate Family Support Act.
+Under this act, courts can enforce child support orders even across state lines.
+Even if one parent resides in Pennsylvania and the other has moved to New York, the support order still stands and is required by federal law.

 Can child support include college expenses?

-Parents can make arrangements to share these costs, but the law only states that child support is necessary until the child is 18.
-Most college students would then not qualify.
+Parents can make arrangements to share these costs, but the law only stipulates that child support is necessary until the child reaches 18.
+As a result, most college students would not qualify.